-Further long-term envisioned growth more than 12 months out - in line with the Group's strategy - including capital investments, development activities, and operations, may require additional financing.
+As described above, long-term investments, development activities, and operations until December 31, 2025 will require additional financing to be obtained.
 Currently, no commitments exist for further growth investments.
 The Group will be required to seek additional financing to continue to execute its growth strategy and business plan in the long-term.
 The realization of such financing is inherently uncertain.
-If we obtain additional capital by issuing equity, the interests of our existing shareholders will be diluted and, if we incur additional indebtedness, that indebtedness may contain significant financial and other covenants that may significantly restrict our operations.
-We cannot assure you that we could obtain additional financing on favorable terms or at all.
+Securing additional funding - by raising additional equity or debt financing - is important for the Group's ability to continue as a going concern in the long-term.
+However, there is no assurance that the Group will be able to raise additional equity or debt financing on acceptable terms, or at all.